ResourcesTransparency · some links are affiliate links

 MailerLite

-MailerLite is my email marketing recommendation for service providers and creators who want something clean and straightforward.
-I've used other platforms, and while Flodesk has its appeal visually, I've run into enough deliverability issues to make MailerLite my default.
-It does the job well without unnecessary complexity.
+MailerLite is what I recommend for email when a founder wants something clean and dependable.
+I've used the prettier options, and while Flodesk looks lovely, I've run into enough deliverability trouble there to make MailerLite my default.
+It does the job well without piling on complexity you won't use.

 CRM + Operations